Seahawks cornerback Richard Sherman declines to talk to local media, says will only talk to Ed Werder of ESPN

 Asked why he would talk only to Werder, Sherman said “we have a good rapport.”

-Sherman typically been writing weekly columns for The Players’ Tribune and also has his own website.
+Sherman has typically been writing weekly columns for The Players’ Tribune and also has his own website.

-Prior to last week, Sherman had held weekly sessions on the podium, one of two players to do so, the other being quarterback Russell Wilson (other players also often appear at the podium, such as Michael Bennett, Bobby Wagner and Doug Baldwin but Sherman and Wilson have been the only two specifically scheduled every week).
+Prior to last week, Sherman had held weekly sessions on the podium, one of two players to do so, the other being quarterback Russell Wilson (other players also often appear at the podium, such as Michael Bennett, Bobby Wagner and Doug Baldwin, but Sherman and Wilson had been the only two specifically scheduled every week prior to last week).

-Sherman last week said it was “a privilege” for him to do the podium sessions, and while it was difficult to tell if he was being entirely serious, the comment was generally taken as Sherman indicating he felt it was a privilege for reporters for him to speak at the podium.
+Sherman last week said it was “a privilege” for him to do the podium sessions.

 “It’s a privilege to have me up there,” Sherman said.
 “Going to miss me when I’m gone.’’